 This post may contain affiliate links.
 Learn more

 Have you recently decluttered your house and are looking to keep it that way?
-Or maybe you’re still in the decluttering process and want to prevent any more clutter from coming into the house in the meantime.
+Or maybe you’re still in the decluttering process and want to control clutter from coming into the house in the meantime.
 Whatever your reason, the important thing is to stop clutter before it can enter your home.

 To stop clutter, you need to change your mindset and habits.
-These clutter-busting tips will get you into the groove of clutter-free living.
+These clutter-control tips will get you into the groove of clutter-free living.

 One In, One Out Rule

 This is a simple concept that can really stop clutter.
 When you bring in an item into the house, then one item must leave.

 If you’re still working on clearing out the clutter then get rid of two or more items for every one you bring in.

 The key is to not cheat and actually stick to the rule.
 Make sure you get rid of the item immediately so you don’t forget to do.
 Better yet, decide what has to go BEFORE you even bring a new item in.